gopheracademy/gopheracademy-web/content/advent-2019/directional-channels.md

 ```
 [playground](https://play.golang.org/p/y1xe8R9wQHK)

-How is this useful to you as a programmer?
-Descriptiveness and Intentionality.
+This is useful not only to control who can write to or close your channel, but also in terms of descriptiveness and Intentionality.
 One of the nice things about strongly-typed languages like Go is that they can be tremendously descriptive just through their API.
 Take the following function as an example:

 ```go
 func SliceIterChan(s []int) <-chan int {}
 ```

 Even without the documentation or implementation, this code unambiguously states that it returns a channel that the consumer is supposed to read from, either forever, or until it's closed (which documentation can help clarify).
-This lends itself very well to a natural **for-range** over the provided channel.
+This lends itself very well to a **for-range** over the provided channel.

 ```go
 for i := range SliceIterChan(someSlice) {